Program Details: Universidad del Bio Bio

 Winter: March—July (recommended) During the 2017 academic year, many programs are starting in early April and ending in mid-August.

-UBB offers GVSU students a 9-week summer Program in Chillan that runs from early May - July.
+UBB offers GVSU students an 11-week summer Program in Chillan that runs from early May - July.
 A minimum of 10 GVSU students are required in order for UBB to run this program; which in the past has always been met.
 Students will be met at the airport in Santiago, and travel as a group to Chillan.
 There are a few excursions included in this program.
 See summer flyer for more details.

 Housing: Students will live in a homestay.